 Application: In office, hot packs may be applied to your spine with a towel around them for 10 to 30 minutes.

 Purpose: Combining cryotherapy and thermotherapy is generally preferred.
 This generates stimulation of blood flow by drawing blood into an inflamed and painful area with heat and pushing out the blood with an ice pack application.

 Application: For nearly all of the patients coming to our office, a 10 minute hot/10 minute cold/10 minute hot routine is used.
 This routine is known as the Hunting’s Effect whereby too long an ice session reflexively pushes the blood back into the inflamed area resulting in more pain.
 Hunting’s Effect is useful to the body when you may find yourself in danger of severe cold, but not when trying to control pain and inflammation.
 Heat sedates muscles and joints and cold drives out inflammation.
 A balance of the two is best.

 Purpose: Often this hot/cold/hot therapy is used along with electrical stimulation which is doubly-effective for your pain alleviation.
-This allows stimulation of blood flow by drawing blood into an irritated and painful area with heat and driving out the blood with ice pack application and nerve pain sedation with electrotherapy.
+This allows stimulation of blood flow by bringing blood into an irritated and painful area with heat and driving out the blood with ice pack application and nerve pain sedation with electrotherapy.

 Application: Generally each modality with cryotherapy or thermotherapy is 10 minutes each but may vary depending on your condition.